-If partial examinations are organized, it is possible that a part of the content or skills that are to be learned are no longer tested in the next examination in the second-term examination period.
+If partial examinations are organised, it is possible that a part of the content or skills that are to be learned are no longer tested in the next examination in the second-term examination period.

 Students who passed a partial examination may choose to retake an examination on this specific content or these skills in the second-term examination period.
-In this case, the last mark that was obtained is assumed to be the final mark for that part of the exam.
+In this case, the last mark that was obtained is assumed to be the final mark for that part of the exam

-Marks for partial examinations can never be transferred to the resit examination period (exceptions are possible) or the following academic year.
+Marks for partial examinations can never be transferred to the resit examination period (exceptions are possible cf. article 56§3 2°) or the following academic year.